deejha927/assignment/readme.md

 # Before running this project please read this.

+## Please create 2 seprate account as you cannot see you own post in your own feed.
 ## Django Assignment Project
 This is a Django project developed by Deepak Jha for assignment purpose.
 For database I have used default database sqlite and for front-end designing